 Risk Management: Processes used by the organization to identify, assess, and manage climate-related risks.
 Coca-Cola FEMSA's risk management methodology is based on criteria established in ISO 31000 and the Internal Control-Integrated Framework (ICIF-2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The assessment includes our own operations and upstream activities.
+The assessment includes our own operations, upstream and downstream activities.